Yook74/azir/readme.md

 - As a manager, I want to export the exact steps that were taken on each device to a customer.
 - As a manager, I want to export the specs of each device to a customer.
 - As a manager, I want to see the overall high-level status of my work in progress.

+## Development notes
+We made this in an afternoon.
+It's very bare-bones.